 He has written restaurant reviews for the Courier Mail, food columns for Queensland Country Life, the South Burnett Times, the South Burnett Mail, southburnett.com.au, the High Country Herald and currently has a weekly radio cooking segment on Crow FM 90.7.

-Jason regularly performs cooking demonstrations and has appeared on stage alongside celebrity chefs such as Miguel Maestre (The Living Room), Georgia Barnes (MasterChef), Dan and Steph (MKR), Kate Gibbs (Cookbook Author), Alastair McLeod, and Matt Golinski (Ready Steady Cook).
+Jason regularly performs cooking demonstrations and has appeared on stage alongside celebrity chefs such as Gary Mehigan (MasterChef), Miguel Maestre (The Living Room), Dan and Steph (MKR), Mark Olive (The Outback Cafe), Alastair McLeod (Queensland Weekender), and Matt Golinski (Ready Steady Cook).
 He has also made appearances on The Lifestyle Channel, Channel Seven Sunrise, On The Land & WIN Television.

 In 2016, Jason’s official website ‘Ford On Food’ was selected by the State Library of Queensland to be archived within the National Library of Australia’s PANDORA archive.
 The archive was established in order to preserve documentary heritage of Australia’s contemporary electronic resources, including online publications and websites of lasting significance.